-All economic for-profit units in the Republic of Albania, including financial institutions, regardless of their legal form or specific legal requirements that can be applied to them, are subject to Law no. 9228, dated 29.04.2004 "On Accounting and Financial Statements."
-Also, non-for profit organizations are subject to this law, except for the cases when their financial statements are governed by specific laws and regulations.
+All economic for-profit units in the Republic of Albania, including financial institutions, regardless of their legal form or specific legal requirements that can be applied to them, are subject to Law 9228, dated 29.04.2004 "On Accounting and Financial Statements".
+Also, not-for profit organizations are subject to this law, except for the cases when their financial statements are governed by specific laws and regulations.

-Law no. 9228, dated 29.04.2004 "On Accounting and Financial Statements", for the first time, introduces accounting standards.
-This law sets up the concept of national and international accounting standards, which will serve as basis for selecting treatments or accounting methods, applicable when preparing or presenting financial statements.
-Based on Law no. 9228, the National Accounting Committee has approved 14 (fourteen) National Accounting Standards are effective from 1 January 2008.
+Law no. 9228, for the first time, introduces accounting standards.
+This law sets up the concept of national and international accounting standards, which will serve as the basis for selecting treatments or accounting methods, applicable when preparing or presenting financial statements.
+Based on Law 9228, the National Accounting Committee has approved 14 (fourteen) National Accounting Standards.
+Such Standards are effective from 1 January 2008.